ToniWilliams1/GoddessHairSalon/README.md

 SCSS

 ## Core Features
 Users are able to get detailed information about the various services provided at the salon.
-Users can enroll in the Goddess Gems newsletter to receive exclusive coupons.
+Users can submit inquiries through the site.

 ## [Demo](https://goddesshairsalon.netlify.app)